SchedMD/slurm-gcp/README.md

    * When the slurmctld registers with the slurmdbd, the slurmdbd records the IP address the slurmctld registered with.
-This then allows project1 to communicate with project3 and vise versa.
+This then allows project1 to communicate with project3 and vice versa.

    e.g.
    ```